Eurydia/notes-on-clean-programming-language/content/Cleanpedia/functions/Guarded Expression Rules.md

 ---
-title: "Guarded Expression Rules" last revision: 19 JUNE 2023
+dg-publish: true
 ---

-When extending a function implementation with guarded expressions, the guarded expressions follow certain rules.
+Guarded expressions of a function implementation must follow certain rules.
 Violation of such rules results in a compile-time error.

+Let's discuss what these rules are.

+##